“Step two! There’s so much we can do.”

 Possibly even a knock on the door from federal and state enforcement agencies for wrongdoing.

 A good Preventive Lawyer, working hand-in-hand with your business accountant, can assist in choosing and then setting up the initial business entity, and can then work with your team to proactively govern the business to ensure business and legal risks are minimized.

 . . .
 But Not Too Separate from the Others

 Let’s say your widget-making business has grown to earn substantial revenues, owning a significant percentage of the widget-making industry.
 In order to spread the wealth (and also minimize your own burden), you set up a few more companies in different states which are owned primarily by your children and a small handful of worthy employees.
 Of course, you also retain some ownership as well and are ultimately responsible for certain baseline pricing decisions for your products among the family of widget-making businesses.

 Depending on how you set up these business entities, this situation could actually be considered collusion among competing companies in violation of federal and state antitrust laws, subjecting you and your businesses to criminal and civil actions.
-In addition to a potential knock on the door from the Department of Justice involving felony charges and massive fines, other smaller competitors may be all too eager to file lawsuits against your businesses claiming they were somehow damaged as a result of an alleged conspiracy among your “competing” companies.
+In addition to potential criminal exposure, other smaller competitors may be all too eager to file lawsuits against your businesses claiming they were somehow damaged as a result of an alleged conspiracy among your “competing” companies.

 In order to avoid these competitive exposures, your family of widget-making business entities will need to have an appropriate unity of interest or purpose.
 In other words, these businesses can’t have the appearance of separate, independent decision-makers as far as the making and selling of widgets is concerned.
 And depending on the states you’re doing business in, there may be additional ownership and decision-making requirements from a competitive standpoint.